Prepare Your Kitchen for the Holidays

 Show off your great looking countertops

-Deeply clean your table and countertops.
+Thoroughly clean your table and countertops.
 Remember our tips on how to avoid stains from your kitchen countertops.
-You’ll have lots of family over and spills should not ruin the evening for you.
+You’ll have lots of family members over and spills should not ruin the evening for you.

 This should get you started.
 But we have more suggestions to help you clean your kitchen and proudly receive your guests to the holiday party.

-But before we get to that, don’t forget to address any source of bad smells in your kitchen.
+Don’t forget to address any source of unpleasant smells in your kitchen.
 For instance, trash cans.
 Go outside and wash them out with a pressure hose and some dish soap.
 Disinfect all bins with a cleaning spray and make sure you have extra trash bags, too.
 You will need them!

 Feeling ready to show off your beautiful kitchen?
 If you’re not too proud of that part of the house, let’s add a full kitchen remodel to your New Year’s Resolutions